arobson/consequent/README.md

 # Consequent
 An actor based, event-sourcing library.

 Conequent's goal is to provide a consistent approach to event sourcing while avoiding I/O implementation details (messaging transports and storage).
+Consequent is very opinionated and works best when models are implemented as modules of pure functions.

 #### Please read the [concepts section](#concepts) before getting started.